 In addition to live TV channels, both services have libraries of on-demand movies and shows.
 They also offer unlimited DVR capacity, 3 simultaneous streams, and a 7-day free trial.
 But that’s where the similarities end.
 Read on to see how they differ.

-Quick Overview of Philo and YouTube TV
+Quick overview of Philo and YouTube TV

 Philo was founded in 2017.
 And while it’s a fairly new player on the streaming scene, Philo’s owners include A&E, AMC, Warner Bros.
 Discovery, and Paramount.
 Currently the lowest-priced streaming service with live TV, it also supports TV Everywhere, meaning you can use your Philo account to sign in to all of its partner networks directly.